Frequently Asked Questions

-What is the National Transactional LawMeet®?
+What is the National Transactional LawMeet?

-The National Transactional LawMeet® is the premier interscholastic competition for law students interested in transactional practice.
+The National Transactional LawMeet is the premier interscholastic competition for law students interested in transactional practice.
 Future litigators have scores of “moot court” opportunities that provide them a courtroom experience.
-The Transactional LawMeet® provides future business lawyers a taste of “doing deals."
-You can read more about past Meets at the National Law Journal, Bloomberg Law, Legal Intelligencer, and New York Lawyer.
+The Transactional LawMeet provides future business lawyers a taste of “doing deals.”

 When and where will the LawMeet be held?

 As a law student, how can I participate?

 Participating teams are generally selected by a faculty advisor at each law school.
 How a faculty advisor selects team members varies from school to school.
 If you would like to know who the faculty advisor is at your school or if you would like to register a team, please email us at firstname.lastname@example.org.
 While some schools select teams through a faculty sponsor, other schools select teams through student organizations.
 Similar to Moot Court Boards, many schools are creating Transactional LawMeets Boards to facilitate practical learning experiences for students interested in a transactional practice.
 To learn more email us at email@example.com.

 All teams will be working on a common transactional problem.
 Each team will be provided with a case statement that sets out the factual background for the problem and introduces the parties to the transaction.
 All teams will be provided with a precedent form of agreement.
 Teams will also receive a video recording of an interview with their respective client and will have an opportunity to communicate with their client as they prepare the proposed draft agreement.
 While we may suggest research links, generally teams will be left on their own to figure out and find the resources they require.